 The Sterling Bunnell Fellowship annually provides a young hand surgeon the opportunity to study an upper extremity related topic of his/her choice.

 The AFSH would like to honor the work and influence of Robert A. Chase, MD by dedicating the ASSH library and museum at the new ASSH office building (822 W. Washington, Chicago) to him.
 This fund will support the development and maintenance of the library and museum.

 Carroll Founders Lecture Fund

 Robert E. Carroll, MD was a member of the Hand Society since 1953 and had an incredible impact on teaching and education in hand surgery.
 The Robert E. Carroll Founders Lecture Fund has been established to pay tribute to a man whose contributions to the field will never be forgotten.
 The Carroll Founders Lecture is delivered during the ASSH Annual Meeting.

 The goal of this fund is to annually recognize the best wrist research paper presented at the ASSH Annual Meeting.
-This fund is currently pending approval by the Named Award Oversight Committee.
 To pledge your support please indicate on your donation or pledge form that your gift is in honor of Linscheid-Dobyns.
-More information coming soon.
+Note: this fund is currently pending approval.